George T. Rockrise: Career

 Upon graduating from Columbia University, Rockrise accepted a job in the Canal Zone of Panama, where he was residing when the U.S. entered World War II, December 7, 1941.
 Rockrise remained in Panama for the duration of the war, working as an architect for the Canal Zone, U.S. Navy, the U.S. Corps of Engineers and the Caribbean Defense Command at various times.
 He also established a private architectural practice in Panama City.
 Rockrise was never able to fulfill his desire to fly for the U.S. Navy, as he was repeatedly denied a commission because of his Japanese ancestry.

 Returning to New York City after the war, Rockrise went to work for Edward D. Stone, FAIA (’58), who at this time was one of the leading American architects exploring modernism.
 Rockrise worked on various projects including the El Panama Hotel (Panama City, Panama), coordinating the firm's work with Thomas D. Church, FASLA, in San Francisco, then the country's leading modern landscape architect.
 As Rockrise stated, “I was chosen to go to San Francisco—and I think this was really the turning point—to coordinate the architectural drawings with Tommy's landscape drawings.
 Perhaps this was because they had to be done in the metric system, and perhaps because the notes had to be in Spanish, and I spoke Spanish.”
 Subsequently, Rockrise worked for the architectural, urban planning, and engineering firm, Skidmore, Owings & Merrill, where he was assigned by design partner Gordon Bunshaft, FAIA, to be a staff designer for the United Nations Headquarters Building.
 As one of the ‘Backroom Boys,’ Rockrise worked under Sven Markelius and Le Corbusier, two of the group of world-renowned architects who designed the United Nations complex.

 In 1947, Rockrise was invited to become an associate in the landscape architecture office of Thomas D. Church in California.
 Church is the recognized pioneer in the modernist mid-century landscape style of the day.
 Among other projects, Rockrise worked with then associate, Lawrence Halprin, FASLA (’69), on the award winning design for the landscaping of the Donnell residence in Sonoma County, California.
 Rockrise was responsible for the design of the bath house and lanai.
 The 1948 garden is “famous for its unusual abstracted forms” and is considered a “Modernist icon.”

-In these early years, 1949–1953, Rockrise also taught at the School of Architecture at the University of California at Berkeley, and was the faculty advisor for the student chapter of the American Institute of Architects (AIA).
+In these early years, 1949–1953, Rockrise also taught at the School of Architecture at the University of California, Berkeley, and was the faculty advisor for the student chapter of the American Institute of Architects (AIA).

 In 1950, Rockrise established his own practice in San Francisco.
 Among the first draftsmen he hired were John Matthew Myers and Robert C. Mountjoy in 1955, who became associates in 1958.
 Mountjoy's wife, Jan, a former ‘star’ architecture student of Rockrise's at Berkeley, came on as secretary/draftsman.
 Rockrise's early practice was focused on the design of award-winning residential projects, including: